prosk-sudo/prosk-sudo/README.md

 <br/>

 - 🔭 I’m currently working on the final year thesis :)
-- 🌱 Taking a nice summer break in South Korea while learning many different stuff
+- 🌱 Mastering skills in Python
-- ⚡ Fun fact: I am a big fan of NewJeans!
+- ⚡ Fun fact: I love bouldering and playing the piano

 ---